Bowie knife: Historical and modern legal status

 Although many jurisdictions worldwide have knife legislation regulating the length of a blade one may own or carry, certain locales in the United States have legislation restricting or prohibiting the carrying of a "Bowie knife".
 Most of these laws were characterized at the time as 'anti-dueling' laws.
-However, it is important to note that in this context, the term dueling had degenerated from its original 18th century definition (a rarely used social custom among the wealthy classes) into a generalized description for any knife or gun fight between two contestants.
-In some states, many of these laws are still in force today whereas, in other states, these laws were repealed or amended.
+However, in this context, the term dueling had degenerated from its original 18th century definition (a rarely used social custom among the wealthy classes) into a generalized description for any knife or gun fight between two contestants.
+In some states, many of these laws are still in force today, whereas in others, these laws were repealed or amended.

 In 2017, the old Texas law prohibiting the carrying of a Bowie knife in public was finally updated to allow such carry in most circumstances, with exceptions for knives of a certain blade length which cannot be carried in schools, polling places, places of worship, amusement parks, courthouses, racetracks, correctional facilities, hospitals and nursing facilities, sporting events, and certain establishments selling alcohol.
 The Texas Legislature designated the Bowie knife as the official state knife of Texas in 2021.

-It is argued that the terms "Bowie Knife" and "Arkansas Toothpick" are too subjective to form the basis of sound legislation.
+It is argued that "Bowie Knife" and "Arkansas Toothpick" are too subjective to form the basis of sound legislation.